 Cleveland jumped out to an early lead on a three-run homer in the first by Victor Martinez off of KC starter Zack Greinke.
 Jake Westbrook made the support stand until the sixth inning, when Kansas City tied it up on an RBI-single from Terrence Long and a two-run homer from Emil Brown.
 A wild pitch from Westbrook in the seventh would allow Mark Teahen to score after he had doubled and was sacrificed to third.

 Trailing 4-3 in the ninth, Ronnie Belliard singled off of Royals closer Mike MacDougal.
 He moved to second on a single from Ben Broussard.
 Aaron Boone sacrificed both runners up 90 feet and a grounder from Casey Blake to second scored the tying run.
 With the go-ahead run at third, Sizemore was hit by a pitch, but Coco Crisp struck out to end the inning.

 The Indians entered the game victors of 17 of their last 19 games.
-Hope remained for Cleveland, who was still just two and a half games behind Chicago in the AL Central and was the AL Wild Card leader.
-They had three games left with Tampa Bay (65-91) before three head-to-head matchups against the White Sox (94-61).
+Hope remained for Cleveland, which was still just two and a half games behind Chicago in the AL Central and was the AL Wild Card leader.
+They had three games left with Tampa Bay (65-91) before three head-to-head matchups against those White Sox (94-61).